emoncms/sync/readme.md

 The sync module downloads data using a script that runs in the background.
 This script is automatically called using the emoncms service runner.
 See [Emoncms: Service-runner installation details here](https://github.com/emoncms/emoncms/blob/master/scripts/services/install-service-runner-update.md).

-### Troubleshooting
+### Backup utility

-- Check that the $homedir or $emoncms_dir setting is set appropriately on your emoncms installation
-- If your emoncms installation is in /var/www/html/emoncms, make a symlink to /var/www/emoncms as described above.
+You may also be interested in the python based emoncms backup utility if you do not wish to setup a local emoncms instance to download/backup/archive emoncms data from a remote server such as emoncms.org: https://github.com/emoncms/usefulscripts/tree/master/backup_py